Top Ten Tips Disclaimer

 |Included||Included||Included||Included||Not Included||Not Included|

 Any employer that paid the claimant wages during any of the quarters checked above will be potentially liable for chargebacks.
 The liability will be proportional to the amount of wages the employer paid in relation to other base period employers, i.e., if you paid half the claimant's wages during the base period and another company paid the other half, you will each have half of the chargeback liability.
+For more information on how the base period affects an employer's claim liability, see

 E. Evidence Needed to Win a Case